conorr/jsonfmt/README.md

 }
 ```

 `jsonfmt` automatically detects and handles JSON data wrapped in a callback (JSONP).
-This is useful if you've saved off a large JSONP response from a server into a file:
+This is useful if you have a large JSONP response from a server that you've saved off in a file:

 ```
 $ cat example.json